SharinaS/JavaTag/README.md

 # JavaTag
+## About
+A game built for Android that after logging in, allows users to track their own and other playrs live locations on a map.
+Players are turned into "zombies" when tagged by the "it" players.
+The app uses a NoSQL database and several AWS services.

+## Team Members
+* Ahren Swett
+* James Dansie
+* Jon Veach
+* Quang Nguyen
+* Sarah Fisher
+* Sharina Stubbs

 ## Game Demo
 The software developers who built JavaTag presented the game to an audience of software developers in November of 2020 at Code Fellows.